Joint-assessment Outline

 Threat Model

-Threat modelling was done using MITRE Att&ck.
+Threat modelling was done by threat hunting using the MITRE Att&ck framework.
 Findings are listed below along with the Att&ck technique associated with the finding.
 The findings are categorized into logical sections.
 The values for the Impact and Likelihood ratings can be High, Med or Low.

 Opportunities for improvement identified include: